Last Rites of the Dead: Release

 The film was first premiered to the public under its original title of Last Rites of the Dead at the NYC Horror Film Festival in October 2006 where it won for best screenplay (Marc Fratto) and best actress (Gina Ramsden).
-It was later released direct to video on May 6, 2008 by Well Go USA under the new title of Zombies Anonymous with 17 minutes cut.
-The original 108 minute theatrical version was released in Europe and Asia, as well as released on netflix.com.
+It was later released direct to video on May 6, 2008, by Well Go USA under the new title of Zombies Anonymous, with 17 minutes cut.
+The original 108-minute theatrical version was released in Europe and Asia, as well as released on Netflix.

-Alternate versions
+Alternative versions

 A 118-minute early cut of the film premiered in August 2006 at the Anthology Film Archive.

 The 108-minute cut premiered at the NYC Horror Film Festival in October 2006 and was also released on DVD in Europe and Asia.

-A 91-minute version of the film was released on DVD by WellGoUSA in the US in May 2008.
+A 91-minute version of the film was released on DVD by Well Go USA in the US in May 2008.
 This version does not include Angela's torture/brainwashing, the Commandant's nervous breakdown, Malcolm's murder or some of the graphic violence.

 In 2019, SGL Entertainment released the 94-minute remastered Director's cut, under its original title, Last Rites of the Dead.
-It included scenes cut from the WellGoUSA version.
+It included scenes cut from the Well Go USA version.